ellakoa/postcard-poem/content/posts/a-bridge-to-elsewhere.md

   or somewhere new you’d like to explore

   Into the past where memories gleam
-  Or into the future of hopes and dreams
+  Or to the future of hopes and dreams

   Gaze at the bridge and in your mind's eye
   Take that first step, prepare to untie